-When a Taxable Brokerage Account (Almost) Beats a Roth IRA
+Why the Taxable Brokerage Account (Almost) Beats the Roth IRA in 2025

 Merely typing that sentence felt blasphemous, but I was struck with a realization I couldn’t ignore when filming my NEVER PAY TAXES AGAIN YouTube video (and yes, all caps is a necessity on YouTube).